hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 message ProtoRevokeCredentials {
   bytes previous_event_hash = 1; // The hash of the event that issued the batch. string credential_batch_id = 2; // The corresponding batch ID, as returned in IssueCredentialBatchResponse. repeated bytes credentials_to_revoke = 3; // The hashes of the credentials to revoke.
-If empty, the full batch is revoked.
+If empty, the whole batch is revoked.
 }
 ```

 ### Illustration of timeline chain Block/Transactions/Events/SSI/StorageEntry

-This VDR follows the notion of Cardano time.
+This VDR follows the Cardano time model.
-The Cardano blockchain has a chain of blocks of transactions.
-Each blocks was multiple transactions.
+The Cardano blockchain consists of a chain of blocks containing transactions.
+Each block had multiple transactions.
 Each transaction can have metadata with a PRISM Block.
 Each PRISM block can have a Sequence of Sign Events.
-So all PRISM events has an order between them.
+So all PRISM events have an order between them.

 The image below illustrates how chains are formed in Cardano blocks, transactions, VDR events, SSI entries, and Storage entries.
 <br> It also illustrates the relationship between chains and how everything is ordered in a timeline.